AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

   subprogram parameter.
 Instead, instantiations of generic code are analyzed in
   |SPARK|.
 See :ref:`Analysis of Generics`.

-The features listed above are excluded from |SPARK| because, currently, they defy formal verification.
 As formal verification technology advances the list will be revisited and it may be possible to relax some of these restrictions.
-There are other features which are technically feasible to formally verify but which are currently not supported in |SPARK|, such as access-to-subprogram types.

 Uses of these features in |SPARK| code are detected by |GNATprove| and reported as errors.
 Formal verification is not possible on subprograms using these